Nyvek4/cesi-eats-back/README.md

 # Cesi-Eats

 Educational project.
-In our 4th year of training at CESI engineering school we can select one option....
-We have choosen the option based on advanced web development.
+In our 4th year of training at CESI engineering school we can select one option We have choosen the option based on advanced web development.